 I take my work home with me.
-I have been instructing Cause Mapping and facilitating issues for nearly 14 years, so my kids have grown up observing this methodology.
+I have been instructing the Cause Mapping® method and facilitating issues for nearly 14 years, so my kids have grown up observing this methodology.
 In fact, you could say that problem solving is one of our core family values.

-So, when my son Ben was having difficulty working with us to solve a recurring issue, the natural next step was to build out a Cause Map.
-Cause Mapping objectively looks at cause-and-effect relationships and does not focus on placing blame on any members.
+So, when my son Ben was having difficulty working with us to solve a recurring issue, the natural next step was to build out a Cause Map™ diagram.
+The Cause Mapping method objectively looks at cause-and-effect relationships and does not focus on placing blame on any members.
 The key is for the facilitator (and other team members) to objectively look at the causes and address them with specific solutions.

 Ben is 18 and has generously agreed to let me use his case as the subject for this blog.
 He is an all-around great kid but, he has had extreme difficulty waking up in time for school.
 This has been an issue Ben has struggled with for several years.
 Last school year he racked up a stunning 52 tardies.

 Once his senior year arrived, the problem reared its ugly head again.
-Within the first four weeks of school he had already accrued several tardies due to oversleeping.
-We were exhausted from trying to solve this problem – we had tried so many things (sonic boom alarms, vibrating systems under his pillow, his little sister yelling at him, his mom waking him up before she went to work) finally we decided it was time to develop a Cause Map.
+Within the first four weeks of school, he had already accrued several tardies due to oversleeping.
+We were exhausted from trying to solve this problem – we had tried so many things (sonic boom alarms, vibrating systems under his pillow, his little sister yelling at him, his mom waking him up before she went to work) finally we decided it was time to develop a Cause Map diagram.

 A Family Affair

 Building a Cause Map diagram together allowed us to have a more constructive dialogue with my son regarding a very irritating trait/behavior.
 Individual or Organizational Behaviors are some of the most difficult to address in any problem-solving situation.
 Oftentimes the Million Dollar Technical Solution is far easier to implement than changing individual or organization behaviors.